Rewaj7/base-rewaj/README.md

 This approach allows multiple Terraform environments to be deployed per branch while keeping a single, consistent Docker image tag per branch.
 This is also why there are two different Terraform variables, one for environment and one for the ECR tag.

+### Terraform Plan

+There is also an additional workflow for PRs which run a Terraform plan for the VPC and application.
+However one weakness of this workflow is that if it's a PR for a brand new environment, the VPC will not have been created yet and so the application Terraform Plan will fail since it cannot get the VPC ID from remote backend.

 ### Try Deploy Yourself

 I've left a PR open from the feature branch `base` into `main` where no deployments have yet been run.